talvorn/talvorn.github.io/wikidump/Fire_Sect.md

 for more than five minutes, perhaps anyone would have something better to say about them."

-**Knave** - "Bloody mercenaries and thieves, nothing more."

-**Life** - "The [Rangers](Life_Sect "wikilink") have a healthy respect for the natural world, including the rhythms and patterns of the skies.
-Their connection to Tal'Vorn's heartbeat is worthy of respect, but they are not as obedient as some of the other Sects.
-They spend much of their time in the wilds and thus have little respect for the status quo."

-**Psychic** - "As with any group capable of literally reading your mind, be wary and guard your thoughts around them.
-Their close links to our allies in the Order is still no reason to trust the [Mindbuzzers](Psychic_Sect "wikilink").
-They are loyal for now, but their close connection with the weird magic of Time makes them unpredictable."

-**Research** - "Explosive obsessed, consequence-blind and driven by progress for the sake of it, the Research Sect are a waste of both time and resources.
-Some might say that their guns and technology pack a fearsome blow, but frankly our own spells are more accurate and just as lethal as anything the [Tinkerers](Research_Sect "wikilink") can come up with."
+**Knave** - "Something oddly charming about the [Sly](Knaves_Guild "wikilink").
+At least you know where you stand with them.
+Facing them, with your pouch somewhere safe."

+**Life** - "Regeneration is always helpful, but their vines and other plant tricks rapidly wilt in the face of our magics.
+Of mixed usefulness, all told."

+**Psychic** - "Even their working alliance with the [Just](Order_Sect "wikilink") is not enough for us to entirely trust any Sect capable of rooting around inside our minds.
+Guard your thoughts."

+**Research** - "They seem to spend a lot of time and effort in making devices that quite often replicate what our own spells achieve, intentional or not."

 **The Order** - "Our staunchest allies, the [Lawmakers](The_Order_Sect "wikilink") are honourable and forward